th2-net/th2-data-services/README.md

 * If you want to know that specified event exists, use the python `in` keyword (e.g. `'event-id' in events_tree`).
 * Use the python `len` keyword to get events number in the tree.

-### FieldsResolver
+### Field Resolvers
+Interface can be found in `th2_data_services/interfaces/utils/resolver.py`.
+All data-sources should implement them.

 The idea of using resolvers:
-It solves the problem of having a few DataSources with the same data, but with different ways to get it.
+It solves the problem of having a few DataSources with similar data, but with different ways to get it.

 These classes provide you getter methods.